Capillary surfaces arising in singular perturbation problems: Proof of Theorem C

 Consider the parametrization $\X:U_g\to \R^3$, where

 Let $\M$ be the hypersurface determined by $\X$.
 The spherical part $g$ of $u_0$ solves the equation \eqref{mean0} and by Theorem 1 \cite{Rez} $\X$ determines a smooth map which is either constant or a conformal minimal immersion outside locally finite set of isolated singularities (branch points).
-Next lemma shows that $\X$ is an conformal immersion everywhere.
-Recall that at the singularities we must have

-and such points are called branch points, see \cite{N-book} page 314. \begin{lem} Let $\M$ be the surface determined by $\X$ in \eqref{X-par}.
-Then $\M$ does not have branch points.
-In particular, $\X$ is a conformal minimal immersion. \end{lem} \begin{proof} Observe that $\X(n)$ is the gradient of the blow-up $u_0$ at $n=\frac{x}{|x|}$.
-Indeed,
+Recall that if at some point $p$